When one man’s food is another man’s posion

 How to calculate the safe period?

 There are a number of ways to determine when a woman ovulates.
 The calendar method (also known as the rhythm method) is one of such methods.
-Ovulation is when the egg is released from the ovaries from where it travels along the fallopian tube where it is fertilized by the sperm.
-The point here is that if a woman knows when she ovulates, it is easier to estimate the time of potential conception, the so called danger period.
+Ovulation is when the egg is released from the ovaries and travels along the fallopian tube where it is fertilized by the sperm.
+If a woman knows when she ovulates, she can estimate the time of potential conception, or ‘danger period’.
 To use the calendar method, as the name implies, a calendar and writing materials are the only required materials.

 The idea is to have a graphic view of the history of a lady’s menstrual cycle in the calendar.
-With this, it will be possible to know the pattern of her menstrual cycle by calculating the length of the each cycle over some months, say for three to six months.
+With this, it will be possible to know the pattern of her menstrual cycle.
+She can calculate the length of each cycle over some months, say for three to six months.

-For example, if a lady sees her period on the 1st of July, 2012, this is noted on the calendar as the first day of flow; regardless of the number of days that the period lasts, the counting starts from 1st of July and continues until the first day of the next flow.
+For example, if a lady starts her period on the 1st of July, 2012, this is noted on the calendar as the first day of flow; regardless of the number of days that the period lasts.
+The counting starts from 1st of July and continues until the first day of the next flow.

 “To use the calendar method, as the name implies, a calendar and writing materials are the only required materials.”